Fairglow/pie_core/README.md

   * **Performance**: Excellent cache-friendliness and minimal allocator overhead.
 Operations like `split_before` and `splice_before` are O(1). `FibHeap::decrease_key` is O(1) amortized.
   * **Safety**: The API is designed to prevent common iterator invalidation bugs.
 The cursor model ensures safe, concurrent manipulation of different lists within the same pool.
   * **Flexibility**: The multi-structure, single-pool architecture is powerful for managing complex data relationships.
+  * **Embeddable**: Can be compiled without the standard library (i.e. `no_std` support via `default-features = false`), suitable for embedded contexts.

 ### **Weaknesses**

   * **API Verbosity**: The design requires passing a mutable reference to the `ElemPool` for every operation.
 This is necessary for safety but is more verbose than standard library collections.
+Mitigation: The `PieView` struct is provided to bundle the list and pool together, offering a standard, cleaner API for common use cases.
   * **Not a Drop-in Replacement**: Due to its unique API, `pie_core` cannot be used as a direct replacement for standard library collections without refactoring the calling code.
   * **Memory Growth**: The pool's capacity only ever grows.
 Memory is reused via an internal free list, but the underlying `Vec` does not shrink automatically.
 The user is responsible for shrinking the pool at opportune moments, if necessary.
 Note: Shrinking the pool invalidates some of the existing indices; the operation returns a map translating old indices to new ones.
   * **Non-RAII Cleanup**: Unlike standard collections, dropping a PieList does not deallocate its contents.
 Users must manually clear lists to return memory to the pool.